lelarry26/css-lab-flexbox-practice_v2/README.md

 Piet Mondrian is regarded as one of the greatest artists of the 20th century

 He is known for being one of the pioneers of 20th-century abstract art, as he changed his artistic direction from figurative painting to an increasingly abstract style, until he reached a point where his artistic vocabulary was reduced to simple geometric elements.

+- open th efile `mondrian.html`
+- recreate the mondrian painting shown in the screenshot below

 <details>
 <summary>